Celeste3140/Regex-Tutorial/README.md

 * "u" - Unicode: assumes test string as code points, this flag is used with characters outside normal UTF-16 character set range

 ### Grouping and Capturing
+Grouping and capturing groups matches multiple characters as a single unit, doing so by putting desired group in a set of parentheses.
+This is useful when we need to match only a portion of the search.

 ### Bracket Expressions